 Take Trading Technologies as an example.
 They have the most easily accessible institutional-grade data and software for the retail trader.
 But their minimum monthly fee is $400.
 The choice is yours.

 Pros of Infinity Futures

-- Almost no slippage ever.
+- There is almost no slippage ever.

-- Easy to use trading platform
+- Easy-to-use trading platform

 - Low barrier to entry for funding an account, getting data, and executing orders with competitive latency

 - Day trade margins (E-mini S&P 500) can be as low as $500 per contract